United States v. One Solid Gold Object in Form of a Rooster

 United States v.
 One Solid Gold Object in Form of a Rooster (208 F. Supp.
 99 – Dist.
-Court, D. Nevada 1962) is a United States District Court for the District of Nevada civil forfeiture case between the United States and a solid gold statue of a rooster.
+Court, D. Nevada 1962) is a United States District Court for the District of Nevada civil forfeiture case between the United States and The Golden Rooster, a solid gold statue of a rooster.
 As the rooster was made of solid gold, the United States Treasury seized it on the grounds that it was illegal under the Gold Reserve Act of 1934 which prohibited private ownership of more than 50 ozt of gold in the United States.
 The owner challenged the seizure in court and the jury found in favor of the statue.

 The form of the styling of this case – the defendant being an object, rather than a legal person – is because this is a jurisdiction in rem (power over objects) case, rather than the more familiar in personam (over persons) case.

 Background

 Dick Graves, who ran the Sparks Nugget casino in Sparks, Nevada, came up with the idea for the statue.
 He thought that having a solid gold statue of a rooster on display would help to bring in people into a restaurant at his casino.
 He made a wooden model and telephoned the United States Mint in Washington, D.C., to ask them to make it in gold, but the Mint replied they could not manufacture it as they felt it was illegal for any individual to own sufficient gold to make it under the Gold Reserve Act.
-He eventually had it made in California under permission of the San Francisco Mint to melt down 300 ounces of 18-karat gold to make the statue.
+He eventually had it made in California with permission of the San Francisco Mint to melt down 300 ounces of 18-karat gold to make the statue.

 The finished statue of 206.3 ozt was installed in the casino in 1958.
 It was placed in the main dining room which became known as the "Golden Rooster Room".
 However, later in the year, the United States Secret Service told Graves the statue was illegal due to the gold in it.
 Graves hired Paul Laxalt, the future Governor of Nevada, as his attorney.
 Laxalt explained to the Treasury that they had been given permission to make the statue and the matter did not proceed.
 However, in 1960, United States Marshals raided the casino and seized the rooster statue.